 The Greatest Living German

 Buchinger moved to Ireland where he gave public demonstrations, in Dublin in 1720 and in Belfast in 1722.
-Among his admirers were Robert Walpole and Edward Harley, whose Harleian Collection includes several manuscripts by Buchinger Buchinger was married four times and had at least 14 children.
-Despite his having small, finlike appendages for hands, Buchinger was a skilful artist who achieved fame above all through his engravings and drawings.
+Among his admirers were Robert Walpole and Edward Harley, whose Harleian Collection includes several manuscripts by Buchinger.
+Buchinger was married four times and had at least 14 children.
+Despite his having small, finlike appendages for hands, Buchinger was a skillful artist who achieved fame above all through his engravings and drawings.
 His engravings were incredibly detailed.
 One such engraving, a self-portrait, was so detailed that a close examination of the curls of his hair revealed that they were in fact seven biblical psalms and the Lord’s Prayer, inscribed in miniature letters.

 As a magician, he made balls disappear, birds seem to appear out of nowhere, was supposedly unbeatable at card games and supposedly an excellent archer.It also was said that he was unbeatable at cards and would dazzle audiences with his amazing displays of marksmanship.
 Buchinger played his own compositions on zither, guitar, flute, trumpet, oboe, bagpipe and cymbal.